The Only Packing List You Need Before Moving Abroad!

 WARM CLOTHES (Carry-On)

-If you’re on any long haul flight that flies after dark, it is likely to be cold.
-If you’re anything like me, you will get really cold.
+If you’re on any long-haul flight that flies after dark, it is likely to be cold.
 Be sure to wear pants and a long sleeve shirt.
 I also recommend packing a few other things like a beanie, sweatshirt, and wool socks.
-I don’t have the greatest blood circulation either, so to the above, I bundled up in a warm comfy coat.
+I don’t have the best blood circulation either, so I bundled up in a warm comfy coat.

 The air we breathe on planes is a combination of fresh air and recycled cabin air.
 When you’re cruising at an altitude between 35k and 42k the air can get super dry.
-Must haves include travel sized lotion, chapstick, face Lotion, and moisturizing mask.
-The moisturizing mask isn’t a must have, but definitely a nice to have.
-Using it made my skin feel refreshed and less tired, ready to take on the next few busy days of getting settled in Oz.
+For the flight keep travel sized lotion, chapstick, face lotion, and a moisturizing mask in your handbag.
+The moisturizing mask isn’t a must-have, but a nice to have.

-Whether you are traveling or living in a new country you may find yourself in a hostel or a cheap hotel.
+Whether you are traveling or living in a new country, you may find yourself in a hostel or a cheap hotel.
 Bedding and towels may not be as clean as you want.
-Keeping a good sized travel towel, a twin flat sheet, and a pillow case maybe the smartest thing you can do for your skin.
+Keeping a bath-sized travel towel, a twin flat sheet, and a pillow case maybe the smartest thing you can do for your health.